ideadesignmedia/open-ai.js/README.md

 }
 ```

-Copy the sample to `config.json` (the file is ignored by Git and npm) and populate whichever credentials you use:
+Copy the sample to `config.json` (ignored by Git and npm) and populate whichever credentials you use:

-- `OPEN_AI_*` values drive requests to OpenAI's hosted platform.
+- `OPEN_AI_*` values drive the client you instantiate for OpenAI's hosted platform.
 - `MODEL_ENDPOINT` / `API_KEY` describe an optional private deployment.
 If both are set, the test suite automatically exercises every helper against **both** backends in a single pass.

-At runtime you can still override any value with process environment variables:
+You can still override values at runtime with environment variables if you prefer not to hardcode secrets:

 ```bash
 export OPEN_AI_ENDPOINT="https://api.openai.com"